 The marathon course starts in downtown Tulsa, home of the largest concentration of Art Deco architecture outside of Miami.
 Downtown Tulsa has undergone a stunning transformation in the past decade and is a bustling, vibrant full of world-class bars, restaurants, and stores.
 As the course leaves downtown Tulsa, runners enter one of Tulsa’s most impressive neighborhoods, Utica Square, Cascia Hall, Woodward Park and Maple Ridge.
 Enjoy your views of the stately homes and grand estates while waving to the many community members who have come out to cheer you on!
 It’s still early, and there is more fun to come!

-As the course makes its way to midtown Tulsa hotspot Brookside, you’re sure to hit a wall of sound as you approach the cheering fans outside the hopping Brookside District lined with stores, restaurants, bars and more.
+As the course makes its way to midtown Tulsa hotspot Brookside, you’ll be greeted by an epic block party on Woodward Boulevard, complete with selfie stations, balloon arches, and some unique refreshments.
+You’re sure to hit a wall of sound as you approach the cheering fans outside the hopping Brookside District lined with stores, restaurants, bars and more.
 Here, you’re likely to find your first beer station on the course and a ton of music, cheers, and fantastic support!
-The course then heads down 41st Street towards Riverside, allowing runners a glimpse of the Arkansas River before heading to Route 66!
-The party continues on Cincinnati Avenue in Maple Ridge, where homeowners have been known for one of the craziest neighborhood parties.
+The course then heads down 41st Street towards Riverside, where a truly exciting treat awaits!
+Participants will head down Riverside Drive for three miles, making their way past the Gathering Place.
+This 66.5-acre, $465-million park opened in September 2018 and is the largest public park gift in history.
+The course heads through tunnels created underneath the land bridges that connect the park on either side of Riverside Drive, resulting in a flatter course and allowing participants to preview the Gathering Place for the first time!

 Next, you’ll make your way onto Route 66 where you’ll run along this piece of American history and see the Route 66 Bridge and one of the largest Bronze Sculptures in North America titled “The East meets the West” the statue is packed with Route 66 symbolism.
 It depicts “a fictitious but probable encounter” in 1927 between a Model-T (the East) and a Tulsa oil field wagon pulled by two terrified horses (the West).
 The car carries the family of Cyrus Avery, “The Father of the Mother Road,” who in the 1920s successfully lobbied Congress to make Route 66 a national highway, and who also convinced the Route 66 Commission to run the road through Oklahoma.
 His persuasion was greatly aided by Tulsa’s 11th Street Bridge, the first concrete bridge west of the Mississippi (an important consideration for a national highway), which crosses the Arkansas River just beyond the sculpture.